Graduate Student Resources

 Graduate teaching assistants are typically assigned to work with faculty who teach JTC 100: Media in Society, JTC 211: Computer-Mediated Visual Communication, JTC 300: Professional and Technical Communication, LB 300: Specialized Professional Writing, or other courses as needed.
 GTA duties include attending lectures, holding office hours, grading papers, assisting in test preparation and proctoring, and leading recitation/laboratory sections.

 Graduate students may have the opportunity to serve as graduate research assistants and support faculty with grant-funded projects or research assignments.
-Faculty members have been awarded more than $10 million in external research funding in recent years from such agencies as the National Institutes of Health, the Environmental Protection Agency, and the U.S. Department of Agriculture.
+Faculty members have been awarded more than $10 million in external research funding in recent years from such agencies as the National Park Service, National Oceanic and Atmospheric Administration, National Institutes of Health, the Environmental Protection Agency, and the U.S. Department of Agriculture.

 Instructorships